Cover photo by Ronelle White.

 Habitat

-Occupies a wide range of habitats, but prefers still water habitats rather than flowing waters.
-Most common at the grass and sedge fringes of lakes, ponds, pans and marshes.
-Less frequent at rivers and streams, where it prefers the slower moving stretches and quiet back waters.
-Often found at man-made habitats like dams, reservoirs, ornamental ponds and even swimming pools.
+The Broad Scarlet occupies a wide range of habitats and can be found almost anywhere there is fresh water including roadside puddles.
+However, the Broad Scarlet prefers still-water habitats as opposed to flowing waters.
+It is most common at the grass and sedge fringes of lakes, ponds, pans, and marshes.
+They are less frequent at rivers and streams, where they prefer the slower-moving stretches and quiet backwaters.
+The Broad Scarlet is often found at man-made habitats like dams, reservoirs, ornamental ponds, and even swimming pools.
+The Broad Scarlet occurs at a range of altitudes from sea level to 1600m above sea level.

 Status and Conservation

-Abundant and widespread.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
-A very adaptable species and usually one of the most numerous species at any given site.
+The Broad Scarlet is abundant and widespread.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Broad Scarlet is a very adaptable species and usually one of the most numerous dragonflies at any given site.

 Distribution